fluencelabs/ethdenver-hackathon/web3-examples/Readme.md

 ```

 #### A Note On Testing
-Due to limitations in WASI for another few months, Rust unit tests proper are not working for fce modules when an external binary, such as curl, is imported.
+Due to current limitations in WASI, Rust unit tests proper are not working for fce modules when an external binary, such as curl, is imported.
 A workaround is to implement test methods in fce and run them in fce-repl.
 The examples below are based on eth_getBalance discussed above.

 ```rust
 #[fce]